"Painting" with Flowers: Turning Tricky Times into Beautiful Blooms

 When life gets tricky, we make art.

-In the middle of fixing a mold issue in our house, and before we packed up and temporarily moved out, I set up this craft to keep the kiddos entertained outside in the clean air.
-Sometimes, a little creative distraction is exactly what everyone needs!
+In the middle of fixing a mold issue in our house and before we packed up and temporarily moved out, I set up this craft to keep kiddos entertained outside in the clean air.

 Materials You’ll Need

-• Flowers: We walked around the neighborhood to look for flowers that had fallen on the ground (and a couple kind neighbors insisted the boys could have a couple from their yards!).
-The more vibrant the petals, the better the print!
+- Flowers: we walked around the neighborhood to look for flowers that had fallen on the ground (and a couple kind neighbors insisted the boys could have a couple from their yards)

-• Something to pound with: I started with a hammer, realized that was a dangerous idea with little hands, and quickly switched to a @yeti water bottle.
-(Remember, anything is an art tool when you’re creative enough!)
+- Started with a hammer, realized that was a dangerous idea, and switched to a @yeti water bottle (anything is an art tool when you’re creative enough!)

 Step-by-Step Instructions